-Having to stand all day at work can leave you stiff, sore and in a lot of pain.
+Standing up for an extended period can leave your back feeling stiff, sore, and in a lot of pain.
 Here's why that happens and how you can fix it.

-Do you get a familiar nagging pain in your back after you've been standing up for a while?
+Do you get that familiar nagging pain in your back after you've been standing up for a while?

-It can make going to things like music concerts and sporting events where you have to stand a real pain (literally).
+Which can make going to events like music concerts or football matches where you have to stand for a couple of hours a real pain (literally).

-However while pain from standing at social events sucks, those that are forced to stand during their work day have it far worse.
+However, while this pain from standing sucks, it's an even bigger problem for those that have to stand during their work day.

 As extended periods of standing have been shown to lead to the development of lower back pain.

-And more importantly, what you can do to stop it.
+And what can you do to avoid it?

 Why Does Your Back Hurt When Standing?